An NLP-Assisted Bayesian Time Series Analysis for Prevalence of Twitter Cyberbullying During the COVID-19 Pandemic: Statistical Modeling and Analysis

 \section{Statistical Modeling and Analysis}

-While there are many models we can choose from to study this data, we opt to employ a Bayesian model.
-This model is a time-varying Bayesian autoregressive count (TVBARC) model based on Poisson random variables \citep{roy2020bayesian}.
+While there are many models we can choose from to study this data, we opt to employ a time-varying Bayesian autoregressive count (TVBARC) model based on Poisson random variables \citep{roy2020bayesian}.
 There are many advantages to using this form of model, such as mitigating small sample-size, accounting for dependence, modeling subtle rather than abrupt change, and only needing a single parameter.
 More information on the motivations of the model, including in the context of Twitter data, is available in previous works of one of the authors \citep{karmakar2020evaluating,das2020change,karmakar2021understanding}.

 Suppose $Z_t$ represents the true counts of all tweets, satisfying the query, that are as hateful and offensive as our threshold dictates.
 Let the time series provided by the count endpoint be $Y_t$.
 Now let $p_t$ be the proportion of sample tweets on day $t$ that meet the threshold requirements, with $0 \leq p_t \leq 1$ for all $t$.
 Then, we estimate series $Z_t$ by